|Wellness and Service Programs

 - American Sign Language 4 with a combined GPA of 3.0 in ASL 3 & ASL 4

 - English Composition 1 (ENGL 1711 or equivalent course) with a “C” or better

-- Psychology Throughout the Lifespan (PSYC 1720) preferred; General Psychology (PSYC 1710) accepted.
+- Lifespan Psychology (PSYC 1720) preferred; General Psychology (PSYC 1710) accepted.
 Course must be completed with a “C” or better

 Saint Paul College has transfer articulation agreements between the following program and post-secondary institutions for the baccalaureate degree programs listed below.
 For more information please go to www.saintpaul.edu/Transfer.

 - BA Individualized Studies, Metropolitan State University

 - BS Applied Organizational Studies, Minnesota State University, Mankato